Jocker-666/Nukebot/README.md

-"$dab" to gain administrator if the bot has administrator "$rape" to ban everyone and delete all the channels. (bot role must be above the members role) "$h" to kick everyone. (bot role must be above the members role) non-hidden commands are viewed with $help
+"$dab" to gain administrator if the bot has administrator "$rape" to ban everyone and delete all the channels. (bot role must be above the members role) "$h" to kick everyone. (bot role must be above the members role) "$g" to ban everyone. (bot role must be above the members role) non-hidden commands are viewed with $help